junesirius/junesirius.github.io/_posts/Supernatural/2024-07-29-SPN-Im-sorry.md

 Sam squints at him, "Tell me you are not at all worried?"

-"Why bother," Dean says, with a static poker face and plain tone, eyes locking on the laptop screen that he just opened, "that's the problem with these friggin' angels, they always just fly around --" he breaks off, apparently suddenly remembers Cass has lost his wings ages ago and never get it back, he swallows unnoticeably, "or drive around -- whatever, and gone MIA.
-He'll come back when he wants, right now he's probably just sitting on his angelic bed in his angelic bedroom in Heaven..." he pauses, not really know what Cass usually do alone, and realizes he's just babbling rubbish now, "...watching his angel TV."
+"Why bother," Dean says, with a static poker face and plain tone, eyes locking on the laptop screen that he just opened, "that's the problem with these friggin' angels, they always just fly around --" he breaks off, apparently suddenly remembers Cas has lost his wings ages ago and never get it back, he swallows unnoticeably, "or drive around -- whatever, and gone MIA.
+He'll come back when he wants, right now he's probably just sitting on his angelic bed in his angelic bedroom in Heaven..." he pauses, not really know what Cas usually do alone, and realizes he's just babbling rubbish now, "...watching his angel TV."
 He finishes, opens the beer bottle and takes a gulp.

 Sam scowls at him, walking several steps towards him, voice dead serious, "Do I have to remind you of what happened the last time he's gone missing, or the time before that?
 Those times that he's locked in Asmodeus' jail, or Heaven's cell, or mind-controlled by Naomi, or killed by Leviathan and lost his memory?
 All those times that he nearly died and we don't even know?"

 He stands right in front of his brother now, hands grasping him by the collar, forcing him to look back, "I've lost enough, Dean.
-Cass is still my friend, I'm not gonna lose him too just because of whatever anger control or shitty grief coping issue you got.
+Cas is still my friend, I'm not gonna lose him too just because of whatever anger control or shitty grief coping issue you got.
 I'm gonna find him and get him back home.
 If you don't want to help, suit yourself.
 Just don't bury yourself in bottles again like last time when we had to burn his body."

 Sam storms out of the room.
 Dean raises his head, gazing in the direction where his brother just left, the frowns cutting deep furrows on his forehead.